By Michelle Fletcher, B.A.

 Each day, more and more Americans are turning to massage therapy to ease pain.
 Ranging from carpal tunnel syndrome, to chronic arthritis, massage therapy techniques are helping patients of all walks of life get back on their feet again.
-Just about every culture has used a form of massage to ease pain.
+Just about every culture has used a form of massage for pain relief.
 Although its healing powers were muted by modern medicine, a growing number of people are returning to its age-old healing properties.
 The Journal of Rheumatoidology reports that over 70 percent of doctors refer their patients to massage therapy.

 Massage is also extremely safe.
-When performed by an experienced, licensed professional, therapeutic massage can relieve pain, tension, knots and soreness in the body.
+When performed by an experienced, licensed professional, therapeutic massage for pain relief can ease tension, knots and soreness in the body.
 Those suffering from open wounds, eczema, broken bones or advanced osteoporosis should talk to a doctor before making an appointment with a massage therapist, because some massage may cause further damage in frail bodies.
 This is especially true with more forceful forms of massage, like shiatsu.
 Still, massage is overwhelmingly beneficial for most patients and can help ease the majority of aches and pains one may have.